asift91/Manual_Migration/option1.md

         ![puttyloginpage](images/puttyloginpage.PNG)
         ![puttykey](images/puttykeybrowse.PNG)
         - [Putty general FAQ/troubleshooting questions](https://documentation.help/PuTTY/faq.html).
+        - Browse and select the SSH key and click on Open button.
         - After the login, run the following set of commands to migrate.
         -   **Download and install AzCopy**
             - Execute the below commands to install AzCopy